allykzam/FSharpWpfGuide/README.md

 aside from the AssemblyInfo.fs file, the LICENSE file, and this README file.

-The code here is Copyright (c) 2014 Anthon Perez, and is provided under the MIT license, available in the LICENSE file or at [opensource.org][2].
+The code here is Copyright (c) 2014 Anthony Perez, and is provided under the MIT license, available in the LICENSE file or at [opensource.org][2].